jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 Going upward in the encapsulation for both source and target, eventually you encounter a symbol that they’re both (indirectly) contained in.
 This is the *closest mutual descendant*.
 The closest mutual descendant makes the connection between those two symbols.
 Even when the line is hard coded, the line is set by another symbol.
 The closest mutual descendant is the closest symbol that can reach both source and target symbol.

-The consequence of this is that the source symbol’s Set and the target symbol’s Copy (Get) must be accessible to the closest mutual descendant, otherwise the line can not be set at all.
+The consequence of this is that the source symbol’s Set and the target symbol’s Copy (Get) must be accessible to the closest mutual descendant, otherwise the line cannot be set at all.

 In a diagram where you don’t denote publicity, potentially anything is public so lines other than call lines have no limitations to their connections to the outside.
 When you consider publicity however, restrictions can be laid on these outward lines.